ddev/ddev/docs/content/users/install/shell-completion.md

 ## macOS Bash with Homebrew

-The easiest way to use Bash completion on macOS is install it with Homebrew. `brew install bash-completion`.
+The easiest way to use Bash completion on macOS is install it with Homebrew ([docs](https://docs.brew.sh/Shell-Completion#configuring-completions-in-bash)). `brew install bash-completion`.
 When you install it though, it will warn you with something like this, which **may vary on your system**.
-Add the following line to your `~/.bash_profile` file:
+Add the following line to your `~/.bash_profile` file (or if that doesn't exist, to your `~/.profile`:

 ```
 [[ -r "$(brew --prefix)/etc/profile.d/bash_completion.sh" ]] && . "$(brew --prefix)/etc/profile.d/bash_completion.sh"
 ```

 !!!note "Bash profile"
     You must add the include to your `.bash_profile` or `.profile` or nothing will work.
-Use `source ~/.bash_profile` or `source ~/.profile` to make it take effect immediately.
+Use `source ~/.bash_profile` or `source ~/.profile` to make it take effect immediately in your current terminal window.

 Link completions by running `brew completions link`.